 Winter tyres are one of the first things that spring to mind when preparing your car for winter – for good reason.
 They provide driving comfort and safety in the colder months of the year and most regions around Europe even make winter tyres a mandatory requirement at particular times.
 It’s common practice to fit your winter tyres around October.

 When having your winter tyres fitted, make sure they’re in good condition – including the spare!
-To do this, check the tyre tread, ensure the tyre pressure is correct, and look for any unusual bulges, wear, or general damage.
+To do this, check the tyre tread and ensure the tyre pressure is correct, and look for any unusual bulges, wear, or general damage.
 If you do spot anything, mention it to your tyre expert.
 However, if a professional is fitting your winter tyres for you, they’ll notice these things and advise whether new tyres are required.

 If your car is taking longer to start than usual or if your car lights are dim, these may be signs that it’s time for a new battery.
 If you don’t have it checked, the cold weather could be its (and your) downfall.
 Visit your mechanic, who will advise you on whether you need a new battery or repairs.